zellwk/javascript/src/browser/localstore/readme.md

 Here are the available options:

-- `expiry` - Time to expiry in milliseconds.
+- `expiresIn` - Time to expiry in seconds.
 Defaults to 0 which means it will never expire.
 - `deleteWhenExpired`
   - If `true`, the item will be deleted from the local storage when it expires.
 This deletion happens as you check local storage with `get`.
   - If `false`, an `expired` property set to `true` will be added to the item when the item has expired.